gpreising/simplerc/README.md

 # Example

 Here is a basic example of a simulated random walk.
-Once installed (see "How to run in your broswer or download and run locally), we load the simplerc library and define our random walk parameters:
+Once installed (see “How to run in your broswer or download and run locally”), we load the simplerc library and define our random walk parameters:

 ``` r